Religious antisemitism: Medieval period

 For most of the time, Jews rarely faced martyrdom or exile, or forced compulsion to change their religion, and they were mostly free in their choice of residence and profession.
 However, anti-Jewish sentiments in certain historical contexts often intensified during periods of Muslim political or military weakness or when Muslims perceived that certain Jewish individuals or communities had acted outside the social norms and restrictions established by Islamic law.
 In Moorish Iberia, ibn Hazm and Abu Ishaq focused their anti-Jewish writings on the latter allegation.
 This was also the chief motivating factor behind the 1033 Fez massacre, in which 6,000 Jews were killed, and the 1066 Granada massacre, when a Muslim mob stormed the royal palace in Granada, crucified Jewish vizier Joseph ibn Naghrela and massacred most of the Jewish population of the city.
 "More than 1,500 Jewish families, numbering 4,000 persons, fell in one day."
 There were further massacres in Fez in 1276 and 1465.
 In parallel with the accusation of Host desecration in Europe, in instances, Jews were occasionally accused of mocking Islamic rituals, such as when anti-Jewish disturbances broke out in 1438 in Fez after the rumour that Jews had poured wine into the lamp reservoirs of a mosque.

 There was also the killing or forcible conversion of them by the rulers of the Almohad dynasty in Al-Andalus in the 12th century.
 Notable examples of the cases where the choice of residence was taken away from them includes confining Jews to walled quarters (mellahs) in Morocco beginning from the 15th century and especially since the early 19th century.
-Some Jews also converted to Islam, either voluntary, due to the pressure of the burden of the jizya taxor for other reasons.
+Some Jews also converted to Islam, either voluntary, due to the pressure of the burden of the jizya tax or for other reasons.
 However, there were also some forced conversions in the 12th century under the Almohaddynasty of North Africa and al-Andalus as well as in Persia.

 Some scholars have questioned the correctness of the term "antisemitism" to Muslim culture in pre-modern times.
 Robert Chazan and Alan Davies argue that the most obvious difference between pre-modern Islam and pre-modern Christendom was the "rich melange of racial, ethic, and religious communities" in Islamic countries, within which "the Jews were by no means obvious as lone dissenters, as they had been earlier in the world of polytheism or subsequently in most of medieval Christendom."
 According to Chazan and Davies, this lack of uniqueness ameliorated the circumstances of Jews in the medieval world of Islam.
 According to Norman Stillman, antisemitism, understood as hatred of Jews as Jews, "did exist in the medieval Arab world even in the period of greatest tolerance".
 Also see Bostom, Bat Ye'or, and the CSPI issued text, supporting Stillman and cited in the bibliography.